TangibleTensor/TangibleTensor/README.md

-- 👋 Hi, I’m @Lemony-Juicy very swag name
+I’m @Lemony-Juicy very swag name
-- 👀 I’m interested in python stuff and c# + unity stuff, web scraping and APIs.
-Also very swag
-- 🌱 I’m currently learning like c# and unity
-- 💞️ I’m looking to collaborate on discord bots possibly??
-- 📫 How to reach me: my discord is Lemony_Juicy#3462
+Python stuff, c# + unity stuff, web scraping and rest APIs are very swag: currently learning c# and unity 🥐 croissants are pretty tasty. also my discord ID is 689564113415962717 Made a bot using the discord.py api wrapper :()

 <!---
 Lemony-Juicy/Lemony-Juicy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.